LSDOlab/modopt/docs/src/modeling/csdl.md

 # CSDL (deprecated)

-## Define a problem in csdl
+## Define a problem in `CSDL`

-This example does not intend to cover the features of csdl.
+This example does not intend to cover the features of CSDL.
-For more details and tutorials on csdl, please refer to **[csdl documentation](https://lsdolab.github.io/csdl/)**.
+For more details and tutorials on CSDL, please refer to **[CSDL documentation](https://lsdolab.github.io/csdl/)**.
 In this example, we solve a constrained problem given by

 $$